← Home

 Property Guarantee

-No signing without passcode Enforced by Keychain probe
+No signing without passcode Enforced by Keychain probe at approval time

-No signing while locked Enforced by LAContext
+No signing while locked Enforced by LAContext at approval time

 Setting changes require delay Cannot disable Time Lock or raise limits instantly